gyulanemeth/mua-backend/README.md

 ```
 4. Add to `.env` file

+You need to provide the following environment variables in a .env file for Mua to function properly.

 ```bash
 NODE_ENV=development # Environment mode (e.g., development, production)
 SECRETS=testsecret1 testsecret2 # Space-separated list of secrets used for token encryption